EXPLAINER-How black boxes of crashed Indonesian jet will be handled

 The earliest devices recorded limited data on wire or foil.
 Models like those typically found on the 1980s-designed Boeing 737-50 use magnetic tape.
 Modern ones use computer chips.

-The recordings are housed inside crash-survivable containers able to withstand g-forces 3,400 times the force of gravity.
+The recordings are housed inside crash-survivable containers able to withstand 3,400 times the force of gravity on impact.

 The disappearance in 2014 of Malaysian Airlines MH370 triggered debate about whether data should be streamed instead.